|Season||Usually Open April-November|

 |Time||1.5 hours one way|

-Trail Length and Description Trail length is 4.5 miles one way.
+Description: Trail length is 4.5 miles one way.
 This is an easy to get to gem of a trail close to Mammoth Lakes town.
-It’s a short trail in mileage, but relatively slow going due to up hill nature and loose, rocky terrain.
+It’s a short trail in mileage, but relatively slow going due to uphill nature and loose, rocky terrain.
 There are few passing spots so slow down and be prepared to wait to let on going vehicles pass. (slow down and enjoy pulling over and looking at the incredible scenery).
 Half way along the trail (4S86) you’ll see campsite opportunities next to Laurel Creek.
 Well worth the stop and a beautiful area to pitch.
 The final descent down to the lake is a hard sharp dog-leg that may require backing up to get around.
 We saw a trailer camped at the lake, but this wouldn’t be something we’d attempt to do.
 A TAP recommended place to pitch a backcountry camp spot or simply spend the day trout fishing.
 For the swimmers amongst us, be aware the water is COLD.

 TAP NOTE: Laurel Lake is at 10,000ft so weather conditions can change quickly and trail conditions vary from year to year.
 Remember this is high mountain elevation.
 Come prepared.